joaquim-verges/ProjectorAndroidStudio/README.md

 ```
 4. Once connected, you can now begin installing things on your remote server

+Note: when you're done, remember to stop your AWS instance to stop being charged!

 ### Step 3: Install Projector and Android Studio on the remote server

 1. To install Projector (and dependencies), run the following commands: